 You can select the memory usage level for the imaging process.
 This ensures that the available memory is used based on the requirements.

-During the process of disk imaging, drivers are automatically collected from the imaging machine and stored in the configured driver repository, a network share.
+During the process of disk imaging, drivers are automatically collected from the imaging machine and stored in the configured driver repository using our best image software.

 Creating an image using our disk imaging software, OS Deployer is a seamless process with 3 simple steps.
 In this section we will learn how to perform the disk imaging process.